 As you continue north, you may want to pull into the Knotted Pine Inn & Tavern to top off your tank or stop in for lunch or a beverage.

-Continuing up scenic HWY 1 through the forest-lined curves and turns, you’ll finally strike a hidden gem near Ely, MN: the Halfway Ranger Station.
+As you continue north on scenic HWY 1 through the forest-lined curves and turns, you’ll finally strike a hidden gem near Ely, MN: the Halfway Ranger Station.
 The Civilian Conservation Corps built the historical site in 1934.
-Rich with a long research history, the Halfway Ranger Station has made a global impact on wolf and fire research.
+Rich with a long research history, the Halfway Ranger Station has globally impacted wolf and fire research.

-The Kawishiwi River is also a well-known river to kayak and hikes along the Kawiwishi Trail.
+The Kawishiwi River is known for kayaking and hiking along the Kawiwishi Trail.

-We hope you find the Ultimate North Shore Roadtrip guide helpful on your journey!
+We hope you find the Ultimate North Shore Roadtrip guide helpful on your Lake County, MN journey.